stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC $00   ; Add value at address $0000 to the Accumulator.
 ```

 After this code runs, the Carry flag is set and the Overflow flag is not set.
 We are adding signed values so we are only interested in checking for overflow.
 Since the Overflow flag is not set, the result is valid.
-On the other hand, if the above addition was changed to $80 + $FB, or -128 + -5 in decimal, then the Overflow flag would be set and so the result would be invalid.
+On the other hand, if the above addition was changed to `$80 + $FB`, or `-128 + -5` in decimal, then the Overflow flag would be set and so the result would be invalid.
 The answer to this is to use 16-bit signed values:

 ```asm6502
 ; $FF80 + $FFFB (-128 + -5 in decimal)